opendatasoft/ods-documentation/source/creating_content_with_studio/configuring_blocks/add-kpi.rst

 To configure the visualization styles:

 1. Select a layout.
-2. Depending on the selected layout, you can add elements to your KPI: a context, a title, or an image that you uploaded to the platform.
-If you add an image, copy its URL from the back office **Assets** page to the **Backoffice image asset URL** field.
+2. Depending on the selected layout, you can add elements to your KPI: a context, a title, or an image.
+You can either add an image previously uploaded into the plaform, or a public image from the Internet.
+   a.
+To use an image from your domain, copy its URL from the back office **Assets** page to the **Image asset URL** field.
+   b.
+To use an image that is not on your domain, paste its URL to the **Image asset URL** field.

 3. Click **Finish**.